Published: Last Updated:

 Price: from AUD$728,000 plus on-road costs.

 The Ferrari “not SUV” SUV, the Purosangue, could be the best lifted saloon on sale if it weren’t an SUV.
 Confused?
-So are we, but this model is best described as a Porsche Panamera with a V12 and advanced Multimatic True Active Spool Valve dampers that make it incredibly capable in the corners.
+So are we, but this model is best described as a Porsche Panamera with a V12 and advanced Multimatic True Active Spool Valve dampers, making it incredibly capable in the corners.
 Power is sent to all four wheels through an eight-speed gearbox and is produced by a naturally-aspirated 6.5-litre V12 engine that produces 725CV and sprints from 0-100 km/h in 3.3 seconds and 0-200 km/h in 10.6 seconds.
-What you might not know is that the Purosangue has a near-ideal 49:51 weight distribution, independent four-wheel steering, and ABS ‘evo’ that make it particularly dynamic in corners.
+You might not know that the Purosangue has a near-ideal 49:51 weight distribution, independent four-wheel steering, and ABS ‘evo’ that make it particularly dynamic in corners.

 - Engine: 6.5-litre naturally-aspirated V12